D4De/classes-pytorch/README.md

 ## Frontend

 The frontends of CLASSES inject the faults generated in the backend in the execution of the inference.
-Frontend are framework specific because they need to use the functions present in the deep learning framework used by the network.
+Frontends are framework specific because they need to use the functions present in the deep learning framework used by the network.
 In this repository there is a frontend only for PyTorch.
 A frontend for Tensorflow can be implemented in the future reusing the same backend.

 The frontend has the following resposibilities: